DorLitvak/Intrinsic-Image-Decomposition/README.md

 This repository is an extanded implementation of [1].
 We used hirarchical DPMM in order to cluster the reflectance over multiple images.
-And later extanded the GP to Markov Random Field for faster preformances.
+And later extanded (not in this version) the GP to Markov Random Field for faster preformances.

 Some mathematical explanation about the repo: